 Mark Waldman is not only the current Executive Director of CJPAC, but is a founder and former Deputy Chair, and was the founder, chair and acting Managing Director of its predecessor CIJA-PAC.
 Born in Toronto, Mark holds a BA in philosophy from the University of Western Ontario and an MBA from York University’s Schulich School of Business, with a background in sales, finance, business development and operations.
+He previously held senior positions at Sandylion, Labelad and Marnlen Management.
 He has been involved in many political causes, including in 2003 co-founding “Friends of America” to counter anti-American sentiment in Canada.
 Mark is also very active in raising funds and awareness for ovarian cancer and related familial BRCA mutations.

 Rachel Chertkoff’s passion is political engagement.
 For over 20 years she has fostered leaders and connected them to politics and government, in both Canada and the US.
 Rachel was instrumental in CJPAC’s founding and development before it launched in 2005 and throughout its existence.
 She was the Leadership Development Director for the Valley Alliance/Jewish Federation of Greater Los Angeles and held executive positions on the board of the Los Angeles County Young Democrats.
 Rachel has worked in volunteer and staff positions on election campaigns for all levels of government.
 She volunteers for a dog rescue and loves books, travel and proper punctuation.